 You probably know Mexican mole sauce, and you likely know the Mexican state of Oaxaca.
 But did you know that seven types of mole come from Oaxaca?
 There are hundreds of types of moles found across Mexico, but this southern Mexican state has become known for seven moles in particular.

 Each has a distinct color and flavor, and it’s worth searching all seven moles out when traveling to Oaxaca.
-From market stalls to high-end restaurants, you’re sure to come across them if you stay in Oaxaca long enough.
-Whether you join one of our group trips or travel there on your own, here is everything you need to know about mole for your next trip to Mexico:
+From market stalls to high-end restaurants, you will surely come across them if you stay in Oaxaca long enough.

 Let’s start by getting a working definition of Mexican mole, shall we?
 Borrowing word association a la high school exams, you could say that mole is to Mexico as curry is to Thailand.
 Like curry, mole is a multi-ingredient, layered, rich sauce that comes in many flavors and forms and is a hallmark of Mexican cuisine.